BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 • paying monthly for an ‘Advanced Shopify’ or ‘Shopify plus’ plan;

-However, if you’re based in Australia, Canada, France, Italy, Spain, the UK or the US and happy to work with a carrier that partners with Shopify (see table below for the available options), you can provide real-time carrier quotations on any Shopify plan, via it’s ‘Shopify Shipping’ service.
+However, if you’re based in Australia, Canada, Germany, France, Italy, Spain, the UK or the US and happy to work with a carrier that partners with Shopify (see table below for the available options), you can provide real-time carrier quotations on any Shopify plan, via it’s ‘Shopify Shipping’ service.

 Fulfillment locationShopify Shipping options